Signed in as:

 Members of the DTE Network+ Prof. Carol Featherston, Prof. Liana Cipcigan , and Dominic Dattero-Snell are teaming up with Electrogenic and Glastonbury Festival to help electrify Land Rover vehicles used across Worthy Farm.

-Prof. Liana Cipcigan the Leader of the DTE Network+ shared her thoughts in the New scientist publication on electrification and how the goods can be moved in a network of underground pipes containing a magnetized track to pull boxes
+Prof. Liana Cipcigan, leader of the DTE Network+ shared her thoughts in a New scientist publication on electrification and how goods can be moved in a network of underground pipes containing a magnetized track system.

-Prof. Liana Cipcigan, the leader of the DTE Network+, participated at the “Engaging citizens in the future of mobility” round table on 24th of July organised by UKRI Sciencewise programme.
-Sciencewise is an internationally recognised public engagement program led and funded by UK Research and Innovation, with support from the Department for Business, Energy and Industrial
+Prof. Liana Cipcigan, leader of the DTE Network+, participated at the “Engaging citizens in the future of mobility” round table on 24th of July organised by UKRI Sciencewise programme.
+Sciencewise is an internationally recognised public engagement program led and funded by UK Research and Innovation, with support from BEIS.
+The summary report can be found here.

 Professor Patrick Luk a member of the DTE Network+ published a paper related to low-cost high performance motor technologies for EV.

-Doctor Dimitris Potoglou, a member of our DTE Network+ team, published a paper in Sustainability, titled "Are Existing Battery Electric Vehicles Adoption Studies Able to Inform Policy?
-A Review for Policymakers"
+Dr. Dimitris Potoglou, a member of our DTE Network+ team, published a paper in Sustainability, entitled "Are Existing Battery Electric Vehicles Adoption Studies Able to Inform Policy?
+A Review for Policymakers".

-Professor Liana Cipcigan, the leader of the DTE Network+ attended the SETsquared Future of the Car online roundtable event and was featured on an article for Business Leader magazine, titled "What will the car of the future look like?" found at :
+Professor Liana Cipcigan, the leader of the DTE Network+ attended the SETsquared Future of the Car online roundtable event and was featured on an article for Business Leader magazine, titled "What will the car of the future look like?".

-Doctor Dimitris Potoglou, a member of our DTE Network+ team, participated in the UTSG annual funders’ webinar with representatives from ESRC, EPSRC, DfT and CPCatapult.
-A document outlining Cardiff University’s transport related research was shared with the funders and can be found here.
+Doctor Dimitris Potoglou, a member of our DTE Network+ team, participated in the UTSG annual funders’ webinar with representatives from ESRC, EPSRC, DfT and CP Catapult.
+A document outlining Cardiff University’s transport related research was shared with the funders.

 Professor Liana Cipcigan, the leader of the DTE Network+ was interviewed and featured on an article in E&T magazine of the Institution of Engineering and Technology titled "Are we Geared up for EVs?".

-Professor Peter Wells and Doctor Dimitrios Xenias extended members of DTE Network+ and members of the Electric Vehicles Centre of Excellence contributed to the following articles in the Evening Standard https://www.standard.co.uk/futurelondon/cleanair/ebikes-london-commute-lockdown-a4444831.html
+Professor Peter Wells and Dr. Dimitrios Xenias extended members of DTE Network+ and members of the Electric Vehicles Centre of Excellence contributed to the following articles in the Evening Standard:

-Doctor Dimitrios Potoglou a member of our DTE network + team was appointed as a Member of the Wales Independent Review Panel: Review and Implementation of Local Authority Air Quality Measures in Wales.
+Dr. Dimitrios Potoglou a member of our DTE Network+ team was appointed as a Member of the Wales Independent Review Panel: Review and Implementation of Local Authority Air Quality Measures in Wales.

-Professor Peter Wells an extended members of DTE Network+ and a member of the Electric Vehicles Centre of Excellence appeared on South Korea TV to discuss the future of EV's.
+Professor Peter Wells an extended member of DTE Network+ and a member of the Electric Vehicles Centre of Excellence appeared on South Korea TV to discuss the future of EV's.

-The deputy network manager Dominic Dattero-Snell and the network manager Konstantinos Stamatis of the DTE network+ are now members of the delivery team of the Decarbonisation Working Group of the Transport Research and Innovation Board (TRIB), Department for Transport.
+The deputy network manager Dominic Dattero-Snell and the network manager Konstantinos Stamatis of the DTE network+ are now members of the delivery team of the Decarbonisation Working Group of the Transport Research and Innovation Board (TRIB) at the Department for Transport.